-Level 3 Appeal A judge (called an Administrative Law Judge) or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.
+Level 3 Appeal: A judge (called an Administrative Law Judge) or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

-- If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over We will decide whether to appeal this decision to Level 4.
+- If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over - We will decide whether to appeal this decision to Level 4.
 Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 3 decision that is favorable to you. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 Appeal request with any accompanying documents.
-We may wait for the Level 4 Appeal decision before authorizing or providing the service in dispute. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you can continue to the next level of the review process.
-If the Administrative Law Judge or attorney adjudicator says no to your appeal, the notice you get will tell you what to do next if you choose to continue with your appeal.
+We may wait for the Level 4 Appeal decision before authorizing or providing the service in dispute. - If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over.

-2019 Evidence of Coverage for MedMutual Advantage Classic HMO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+2020 Evidence of Coverage for MedMutual Advantage Classic HMO Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)